The Science of Behavior Change Applied to Sales

 Your work has to frame the problem in a way that helps your prospect see the true nature of the problem.
 They have to see their own pain.
 They need context, so they see your company with fresh eyes.

-Social Liberation/External forces
+Process Two: Social Liberation/External forces

 This process is trickier.
 An example helps.